 Tina Turner- The Best

-I struggled for ages to try and find a decent enough song for the end credits of the Past Force Movie (mentioned above).
+I struggled for ages to try and find a decent enough song for the end credits of the Past Force Movie (mentioned above.)
 I needed something that was self indulgently big headed, summed up the movie, the original ‘Past Force’ and Storm FM… Which was more difficult than it sounds.
 And then I struck gold with this one.
 It’s almost as if it was written specifically for the film.
 It wasn’t of course… But it’s perfect.
-So I’ll leave you with the final words of the movie (yeah… I know what they are) and then you can click play.
+So I’ll leave you with the final words of the movie (yeah… I know what they are)

 ‘James… You’re either an idiot… Or a fucking genius!”